JumpinJimmy/Algs-and-DataStructure-Implementations/epi_ch12_searching/notes_epi_ch12.md

 ## Searching Notes ##

 *   Is the underlying collection static or dynamic (inserts and deletes are interleaved?)
-*   Is it worth spending computational cost to prporcess the data so as to speed up the subsequent queries?
+*   Is it worth spending computational cost to pre-process the data so as to speed up the subsequent queries?
 *   Do statistical properties exist that can be exploited?
 *   Do we operate directly on the data or transform it?

 **Generalized Search Problems**

-*  Search problems that focus on the tradeoffs between RAM and computation time
+*  Search problems that focus on the trade-offs between RAM and computation time
 *  They avoid wasted comparisons when searching for the minimum and maximum simultaneously
 *  Use Randomization to perform elimination efficiently
 *  use bit level manipulations to identify missing elements etc.